Welcome Guest!

 Section Description:

-As plastic part assemblies become more sophisticated, individual part designs becomes more complex.
-This complexity can create challenges for part designers, as well as for mold designers and process engineers.
+As plastic part assemblies become more sophisticated, individual part designs become more complex.
+This complexity can create challenges for part designers, mold designers, and process engineers.
 Early in the part design phase, designers must establish design parameters, a necessary step for molding high-quality parts that meet specifications and expectations.

 Length: Lessons are approximately 15-20 minutes long each